sueszli/osue/README.md

 This collection includes all previous exams and exercises from the operating systems course at TU Wien up until the 2022 Winter Semester and my solutions to (most) of them.

-All exams were solved and the solutions for exercises "ispalindrome," "fb_arc_set," and "http" received the maximum number of points.
+The solutions for exercises "ispalindrome," "fb_arc_set," and "http" received the maximum number of points.

 You are welcome to fork and expand the collection.
 Additionally, be sure to check out similar projects from my colleagues below: